-- execute board-approved strategic objectives and business plan in line with risk appetite and financial limits; - identify, discuss, and formulate effective solutions to address issues and opportunities facing the Company; - ensure the day-to-day operations meet relevant legal requirements and compliance obligations of the Company; and - ensure the Board & Board Committee members receive timely, accurate and transparent management information & reporting to fulfil their duties & responsibilities. - 5.14 The London CIV Shareholder Committee is responsible for scrutinising the actions of the Board, reporting and transparency, consultation on the strategy and business plan, matters reserved to shareholders, responsible investment and emerging issues.
-The Committee meets on a quarterly basis and comprises of 12 members including Councillors and Treasurers from the LLAs. - 5.15 The London CIV hosts an AGM on a semi-annual basis, to which all 32 members are invited.
-This allows members the opportunity to exercise shareholder power, approve the annual budget and hold the Board to account. - 5.16 External independent oversight and assurance of the pool company is provided by the FCA, depositary, external auditors and the MHCLG.
+- execute board-approved strategic objectives and business plan in line with risk appetite and financial limits; - identify, discuss, and formulate effective solutions to address issues and opportunities facing the Company; - ensure the day-to-day operations meet relevant legal requirements and compliance obligations of the Company; and - ensure the Board & Board Committee members receive timely, accurate and transparent management information & reporting to fulfil their duties & responsibilities.

+5.14 The London CIV Shareholder Committee is responsible for scrutinising the actions of the Board, reporting and transparency, consultation on the strategy and business plan, matters reserved to shareholders, responsible investment and emerging issues.
+The Committee meets on a quarterly basis and comprises of 12 members including Councillors and Treasurers from the LLAs.

+5.15 The London CIV hosts an AGM on a semi-annual basis, to which all 32 members are invited.
+This allows members the opportunity to exercise shareholder power, approve the annual budget and hold the Board to account.

+5.16 External independent oversight and assurance of the pool company is provided by the FCA, depositary, external auditors and the DLUHC.

-- 5.17 More information on the London CIV and its operation is included in Appendix C of this statement. - 6 Objective 7.2(e): How social, environmental or corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments - 6.1 A review of the Fund's carbon exposure was undertaken by TruCost and reported to Committee in September 2019, whereby the Fund's equity and property portfolio carbon footprints were mapped.
-This exercise will be undertaken on an annual basis going forward.
-Following this, a responsible investment (RI) policy and ESG policy was drafted for the Fund to be adopted by the Committee for 2020/21 onwards.
+5.17 More information on the London CIV and its operation is included in Appendix C of this statement.

+6 Objective 7.2(e): How social, environmental or corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments

+6.1 A responsible investment (RI) policy and ESG policy was drafted for the Fund to be adopted by the Committee for 2020/21 onwards.
 The RI Policy outlines the approach to the management of Environmental, Social and Governance (ESG) issues within the investment portfolio and can be fund within appendix D.